Border control: Nationality and travel history

 Many nations implement border controls restricting the entry of people of certain nationalities or who have visited certain countries.
-For instance Georgia refuses entry to holders of passports issued by the Republic of China.
+For instance, Georgia refuses entry to holders of passports issued by the Republic of China.
 Similarly, since April 2017, nationals of Bangladesh, Pakistan, Sudan, Syria, Yemen, and Iran have been banned from entering the parts of eastern Libya under the control of the Tobruk government.
 The majority of Arab countries, as well as Iran and Malaysia, ban Israeli citizens, however exceptional entry to Malaysia is possible with approval from the Ministry of Home Affairs.
 Certain countries may also restrict entry to those with Israeli stamps or visas in their passports.
 As a result of tension over the Artsakh dispute, Azerbaijan currently forbids entry to Armenian citizens as well as to individuals with proof of travel to Artsakh.

 Between September 2017 and January 2021, the United States did not issue new visas to nationals of Iran, North Korea, Libya, Somalia, Syria, or Yemen pursuant to restrictions imposed by the Trump administration, which were subsequently repealed by the Biden administration on 20 January 2021.
 While in force, the restrictions were conditional and could be lifted if the countries affected meet the required security standards specified by the Trump administration, and dual citizens of these countries could still enter if they presented a passport from a non-designated country.

 Prescreening

-A significant number of countries maintain prescreening facilities for passengers departing from other jurisdictions to clear border controls prior to arrival and thereby skip checkpoints upon arrival.
-Aside from simplifying arrival formalities, this enables border control authorities to deny entry to potentially inadmissible travellers prior to their embarking and to reduce congestion at border checkpoints located at ports of arrival.
+A significant number of countries maintain prescreening facilities for passengers departing from other jurisdictions to clear border controls before arrival, thereby skipping checkpoints upon arrival.
+Aside from simplifying arrival formalities, this enables border control authorities to deny entry to potentially inadmissible travellers before they embark and to reduce congestion at border checkpoints at ports of arrival.